Originally published May 1, 2018. Updated October 25, 2018.

 Maybe it’s time for a change.

 Pieper Bar Review’s UBE review course is led by knowledgeable instructors who cover every topic that will appear on the exam—from torts and constitutional law to conflicts of laws and UCC Article 9—and offer tips to master each section.
 Our essay-writing and MPT workshops teach you how to organize your answers in order to ensure that you are maximizing your scores, and you’ll have the opportunity to submit your written assignments to be analyzed by our team of top attorneys.
 Our mnemonic devices will help you recall the law more efficiently than ever before, and our breakdowns of MBE questions will help you conquer the exam.
-With more than four decades sharing our legal expertise with students, we not only know the bar exam inside and out, but we also appreciate how stressed students can get as they prepare for it.
-This is why we don’t just teach the information, but rather guide our students, providing them endless support and advice through various resources, such as our tutoring services.
+With more than four decades of sharing our legal expertise with students, we not only know the bar exam inside and out, but we also appreciate how stressed students can get as they prepare for it.
+This is why we don’t just teach the information, but rather guide our students, providing them with endless support and advice through various resources, such as our tutoring services.

 whether you are retaking the bar exam with Pieper or any other review course, you can start studying by subscribing to our Question of the Day.
 Every morning, you’ll receive one bar exam question with a detailed explanation as to why your response is correct or incorrect.